You are listening to the Sean Hannity Radio Show Podcast.

 I like Ted Cruz.

-Because I'm too honest and too truthful for them to they just can't accept the fact that the Republican Party's lost all identity and they're so disorganized.
+You know, I don't even know anybody else anymore because they never, they don't want anything at this point to do with me because I'm too honest and too truthful for them to, they just can't accept the fact that the Republican Party's lost all identity and they're so disorganized.

-And then I like the Freedom Caucus and Mark Meadows, I'll bring him on again this week, and Mark Meadows makes a strong case for it.
+I'll bring him on again this week and Mark Meadows makes a strong case for it.

-One of the most bizarre happenings in all of this, the seven days business days left before the Senate's last chance to repeal Obamacare.
+One of the most bizarre happenings in all of this, the seven days, business days left before the Senate's last chance to repeal Obamacare.

-But instead of putting the pedal to the metal, you know, and getting these Senate holdouts in line, the Washington Examiner, I was stunned when I saw this today, because they just had, let's say, a Memorial Day holiday, then they just had a 4th of July holiday, then they had most of the month of August off.
+But instead of putting the pedal to the metal, you know, and getting these Senate holdouts in line, the Washington Examiner, I was stunned when I saw this today because they just had, let's see, a Memorial Day holiday.

-Well, apparently that's not enough because the GOP is now only under a major time crunch to pass the legislation before midnight September 30th because McConnell's too stubborn on noncloud and won't go with a simple majority, which he should do, which historically we have done, and the Democrats are just so adamant there's not there's not one reasonable bone in their body.
+Well, apparently that's not enough because the GOP is now only under a major time crunch to pass the legislation before midnight, September 30th, because McConnell's too stubborn non-cloture and won't go with a simple majority, which he should do, which historically we have done.

-This is not there's no blue dog Democrats anymore, very few of them.
+This is not, there's no blue dog Democrats anymore, very few of them.

-Anyway, now we find out that well, they're going away on vacation again.
+Anyway, now we find out that, well, they're going away on vacation again.

 I'm like, you people have got to be kidding me.